Find a college program

 - Are you able to organize complex events?

 Once you have your list, read through the Job Descriptions and see what areas of orchestra management match your skills and interests.
-Then, sign up for an Informational Interview so that you can speak with someone working for an orchestra who has the job(s) you are interested in pursuing.
 In addition, consider applying for the League’s Essentials of Orchestra Management seminar.

 I’ve been working in a different area of non-profit administration.
 Will my job experience translate to a job with an orchestra?